estudioChispa/100-days-of-code/r1-log.md

 ### R1D13
 iOS and Swift.
 Asynchronous network requests.
 Just learned about the Network Link Conditioner to simulate a really slow connection.
 Cool!

+### R1D14
+iOS and Swift.
+More asynchronous stuff.
+Spent a little time on some accessibility elements, too.